 The SASB Foundation operates in a governance structure similar to the structure adopted by other internationally recognized bodies that set standards for disclosure to investors, including the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB).
-This structure includes a board of directors (“the Foundation Board”) and a standards-setting board (“the Standards Board”).
+This structure includes a board of directors (“the Foundation Board”) and a standard-setting board (“the Standards Board”).
 The Standards Board develops, issues, and maintains the SASB standards.
 The Foundation Board oversees the strategy, finances, and operations of the entire organization, and appoints the members of the Standards Board.

 The Foundation Board is not involved in setting standards but is responsible for overseeing the Standards Board’s compliance with the organization’s due process requirements.
-As set out in the SASB Rules of Procedure, the SASB’s standards-setting activities are transparent and follow careful due process, including extensive consultation with companies, investors, and relevant experts.
+As set out in the SASB Rules of Procedure, the SASB’s standard-setting activities are transparent and follow careful due process, including extensive consultation with companies, investors, and relevant experts.

 The SASB Foundation is funded by a range of sources, including contributions from philanthropies, companies, and individuals, as well as through the sale and licensing of publications, educational materials, and other products.
-The SASB Foundation receives no government financing and is not affiliated with any governmental body, the FASB, the IASB, or any other financial accounting standards-setting body.
+The SASB Foundation receives no government financing and is not affiliated with any governmental body, the FASB, the IASB, or any other financial accounting standard-setting body.

 SASB’s revenues come from three sources: